nangtani/blender-addon-tester/README.md

 To use TravisCI you need to link your github account.

-The script has two modes, 2.79 and 2.80.
-The script, `get_blender_name.py`, is used to webscrape the blender downloads site and fetch the current revision numbers of the nightly builds.
+The script takes an argument that is the version of blender you wish to test.
+The script, `get_blender_name.py`, is used to webscrape the blender downloads site and fetch the current revision specified, either the current release or the working nightly builds.

 When downloading we use a cache for the tar.bz2 file we get.
 This allows us to do faster incremental testing.
 Keep an eye on your cache sizes over on TravisCI that they don't blow up.